zalando/skipper/dataclients/kubernetes/crd.md

 - 10% chance to get cookie for service-a
 - the rest of the traffic goes to service-b
+- All requests with a `canary` cookie will be sticky to the chosen backend

 ```yaml
 apiVersion: zalando.org/v1